-(9)-1 From the Setup Menu, select Controller.
+- (9)-1 From the Setup Menu, select Controller. - (9)-2 Click on the Robot folder in the tree on the left side to open the Robot Model

 - (9)-3 Select the model for your robot from the Model dropdown list.
 Only robot models that can be used with the amplifiers currently in the controller are listed.
 When using Dry Run, all robot models are shown in the list. - (9)-4 Click the Apply button to save settings. - (9)-5 Click on Robot Configuration in the tree to open the Robot Configuration